CIDS-484-Spring-2024/SatGrapeAnalysis/README.md

-# Understanding grape production via satellites
+# Analysis of Grapevine Growth Using Satellite

 ## Goals
 This research project aims to leverage satellite technology for an exploration of grape vegetation dynamics, with a focus on understanding the factors influencing optimal grape production.
 The study involves satellite-based observations and analysis to discover insights into vineyard health, growth patterns, and key determinants of grape yields.